-A lot of the Sake competitions use Janome Choko (Kiki Choko) as the Sake ware for the competitions and judge the quality of Sake, even though it is very hard to catch the aroma of Sake with Ochoko.
+A lot of the Sake competitions use Janome Choko (Kiki Choko) as the Sake ware for the competitions and judge the quality of Sake, even though it is very hard to catch the it of Sake with Ochoko.

 When she joined a Sake competition as a judge, as a wine sommelier as well as sake sommelier, she tried to swirl the cup and smell the aroma of Sake.
-However, it was almost impossible to detect any aroma whatever she did.
+However, it was almost impossible to detect any fragrance whatever she did.
 And there was nobody else among judges doing the same as her.
 So she always wondered if the other judges could actually smell the aroma out of ochoko and properly judge the quality.